 Electricians can anticipate a stable career path in years to come; there will always be a need for skilled professionals who keep our homes, office buildings, and stores running (bls.gov).
-There are a few options for those who are interested in becoming an electrician.
-You can enroll in a trade school and be career-ready in as few as 10 months, or you can seek an electrical apprenticeship instead to receive hands-on experience.
+There are a few great options for those who are interested in becoming an electrician.
+You can enroll in a trade school and be career-ready in as few as 10 months, or you can seek an electrical apprenticeship instead to receive hands-on training and experience.

 Union Electrical Apprenticeships